Psychology

 Credits 3.0

-This course covers assessment and conceptualization of traumatic stress reactions and provides empirically-supported treatments to those affected by trauma.
-Readings and discussion focus on the physiological, cognitive, emotional, and behavioral impact of traumatic stress and provide instruction on the application of treatment techniques, such as relaxation training, biofeedback and exposure-based interventions.
+This course covers fundamental skills in assessment and conceptualization of traumatic stress reactions and provides evidence-based treatments to those affected by trauma.
+The course materials include readings and discussion on the physiological, cognitive, emotional, and behavioral impact of traumatic stress as well as instruction and practice on the application of treatment techniques, including cognitive-behavioral therapies and complementary and alternative medicine interventions.
 Students are exposed to principles of psychological first aid to trauma victims and early intervention in crisis situations.
-Course examines the cultural context in which trauma occurs.
+All of the course material is presented in light of the cultural and contextual factors that influence the onset, course, and outcomes of psychological distress that results from exposure to traumatic events.

 PSYCG 1754: Social and Cultural Bases of Behavior